PoliticalGraveyard.com

 DENISSEN (Soundex D525) — See also DENIS, DENISE, DENISH, DENISON, DENISTON, DENIZEN, DENNISON, DONNISON, NISSELSON, NISSELY, NISSEN, NISSENBAUM.

 Denissen, Roman P. (b.
 1918) — of Green Bay, Brown County, Wis.
 Born in Bellevue town, Brown County, Wis., July 13, 1918.
-Son of Matt Denissen and Nettie (Parins) Denissen.
 Mayor of Green Bay, Wis., 1959-65; defeated, 1965.
 Catholic.
 Member, Knights of Columbus; Sierra Club; American Association of Retired Persons.
-Still living as of 2003.
+Presumed deceased.
+Burial location unknown.

-Relatives: Son of Matt Denissen and Nettie (Parins) Denissen; married, August 24, 1939, to Ursula Carmody (died 1983); married, December 27, 1984, to Agnes (Johnson) LeClair (died 2003).
+Relatives: Son of Matt Denissen and Nettie (Parins) Denissen; married, August 24, 1939, to Ursula Carmody; married, December 27, 1984, to Agnes (Johnson) LeClair.

-DENISTON (Soundex D523) — See also ANNISTONS, DENIS, DENISE, DENISH, DENISON, DENISSEN, DENNISTON, DUNSTAN, KENISTON, KENNISTON, PENISTON, PENISTONE.
+DENISTON (Soundex D523) — See also ANNISTONS, BURNISTON, DENIS, DENISE, DENISH, DENISON, DENISSEN, DENNISTON, DUNSTAN, KENISTON, KENNISTON, PENISTON, PENISTONE.

 Deniston, Hahn — of Colonial Heights, Va.
 Democrat.
 Delegate to Democratic National Convention from Virginia, 2000, 2004.
 Still living as of 2004.